3D Printing Spare Parts: Purpose & Limits

 Lisa Ernst · 22.11.2025 · Technology · 9 min

-The classic: A small plastic clip breaks on the dishwasher, the machine no longer runs, the original spare part costs 35 CHF and has a three-week delivery time.
-Anyone who owns a 3D printer (or knows someone who can print) quickly thinks: "I'll quickly redraw this part and print it myself."
-In our workshop at 33d.ch, we hear such stories almost every week – and frankly, we started exactly the same way years ago.
+The classic scenario: A small plastic clip breaks on the dishwasher, the machine no longer runs, the original spare part costs 35 CHF and has a three-week delivery time.
+Anyone who owns a 3D printer (or knows someone who can print) quickly thinks: "I'll quickly redraw the part and print it myself."
+In our workshop at 33d.ch, we hear such stories practically every week – and honestly, that's exactly how we started years ago.

-The idea is compelling: digital spare part files instead of warehouses, on-demand printing instead of expensive logistics infrastructure.
-At the same time, in practice, we also see parts that break in the wrong application, deform in the car in summer, or become legally tricky.
-In this article, we show where 3D-printed spare parts make a lot of sense – and where, as a professional 3D printing service, we clearly advise against them.
+The idea is compelling: digital spare part files instead of storage shelves, on-demand printing instead of an expensive logistics apparatus.
+At the same time, in practice, we also see parts that break in the wrong application, deform in a car in summer, or become legally tricky.
+In this article, we show where 3D printed spare parts make a lot of sense – and where we, as a professional 3D printing service, clearly advise against them.

 Why 3D printed spare parts are so tempting

-For private individuals, it seems similarly attractive: download STL, briefly check the settings in the slicer, filament might cost 2–3 CHF per part – done.
-However, in everyday life, we quickly notice that it makes a big difference whether a part "only" holds a remote control on the wall or whether it has to withstand pressure, heat, or safety-relevant forces.
-That's why we internally make a clear distinction between uncritical comfort parts and safety-relevant components.
+It seems similarly attractive for private individuals: download STL, briefly check the settings in the slicer, filament might cost 2-3 CHF per part – done.
+However, in everyday life, we quickly realize that there's a big difference whether a part "just" holds a remote control on the wall or whether it has to withstand pressure, heat, or safety-relevant forces.
+That's why we internally make a very clear distinction between non-critical comfort parts and safety-relevant components.

-Anything that carries nothing and no one and, in case of failure, is at most annoying but does not injure anyone, lands in our green zone.
-Here, FDM 3D printing with PLA or PETG proves to be very reliable based on experience – provided that the print is well calibrated and the parts are not completely overloaded.
+Anything that carries nothing and no one, and in case of failure is at most annoying but not harmful to anyone, lands in our green zone.
+Here, FDM 3D printing with PLA or PETG proves to be very reliable based on our experience – provided the print is well calibrated and the parts are not completely overloaded.

-Capsule holders for coffee, tea filter holders Kitchen, room temperature, no direct steam Very suitable if there are no heat sources in direct proximity.
+Capsule holder for coffee, tea filter holder Kitchen, room temperature, no direct steam Very suitable if there are no heat sources in direct proximity.

-Drawer organizers, inserts for toolboxes Interior, moderate load Uncritical, ideal for creating order and avoiding series production.
+Drawer organizers, inserts for toolboxes Interior, moderate load Non-critical, ideal for creating order and avoiding series production.

 Router, power strip, or remote control holders Living room, office, no high temperatures Easily achievable as long as cables are not kinked and no strain reliefs are replaced.

-Blanking plugs, screw covers Furniture, car interior without load Mostly unproblematic, as long as they don't secure anything safety-relevant.
+Blanking plugs, screw covers Furniture, car interior without load Mostly problem-free, as long as they do not secure anything safety-relevant.

-3D printed spare parts: precision and variety for a wide range of applications.
+3D printed spare parts: precision and variety for diverse applications.

-We at 33d.ch print such small holders, clips, and inserts daily – this is exactly where 3D printing plays to its strength as a flexible "small parts factory".
+We at 33d.ch print such small holders, clips, and inserts daily – this is precisely where 3D printing shows its strength as a flexible "small parts factory".

 3D printed spare parts are ideal for holders and organizers.
-If a part breaks, it's annoying, but not dangerous – and a re-print usually takes only one to two hours.
-Typical examples from our daily life:
+If a part breaks, it's annoying but not dangerous – and a reprint usually takes only one to two hours.
+Typical examples from our daily work:

-At 33d.ch, for example, a layer height of 0.2 mm, three to four perimeters, and 20–30% infill have proven effective for such parts.
-Infill, simply put, is the "inner life" of a part: the higher the percentage, the more solid the component becomes – and the more filament and print time it requires.
+At 33d.ch, for example, a layer height of 0.2 mm, three to four perimeters, and 20-30% infill have proven effective for such parts.
+Infill, in simple terms, is the "inner life" of a part: the higher the percentage, the more massive the component becomes – and the more filament and print time it requires.
 These values are based on experience; depending on the printer, nozzle, and filament, slightly different combinations may work better.

-Rotary knobs on radios, volume controls, extensions for small sliders or buttons: such parts are usually uncritical as long as they don't transmit high forces and are not directly on hot components.
-Many decorative knobs on coffee machines or kitchen appliances are just thin plastic caps on a robust metal or original mechanism – here, a printed replacement can visually save a machine without compromising its safety.
+Rotary knobs on radios, volume controls, extensions for small sliders or buttons: such parts are generally non-critical as long as they do not transmit high forces and are not directly on hot components.
+Many decorative buttons on coffee machines or kitchen appliances are just thin plastic caps on a robust metal or original mechanism – here, a printed replacement can visually save a machine without compromising its safety.

-Screw covers, panels for unsightly drill holes, or small blanking plugs in car interiors are typical "green zone" applications.
-They have an optical or dust-protective function and carry nothing: no person, no heavy load, no sensitive electronics.
-We regularly use 3D-printed parts here – and after years, we see hardly any problems, except for occasional yellowed PLA parts with a lot of UV light.
+Screw covers, bezels for unsightly drilled holes, or small blanking plugs in car interiors are typical "green zone" applications.
+They have an optical or dust-protective function and carry nothing: no person, no significant load, no critical electronics.
+We regularly use 3D printed parts here – and after years, we hardly see any problems, except for occasional yellowed PLA parts with a lot of UV light.

 Safety-critical components: where we are very cautious